 \end{proof} A direct consequence is the FFT for $O(q)$.
 Schrijver \cite{schrijver_tensor_2008} gives another proof based on \autoref{thm:duality}. \begin{proof}[Proof of \autoref{thm:fft}] Putting $\fc = \varnothing$ (the empty set) in \autoref{thm:intertwiner_gadget} gives

 as $\varnothing$-gadgets must have no vertices. \end{proof}

-\begin{remark} The reasons we translated from Schrijver and Regts \cite{schrijver_tensor_2008, regts_rank_2012}'s language of contraction-closed graded subalgebras to Man\v{c}inska, Roberson, Cai and Young \cite{planar, cai_planar_2023, young2022equality}'s language of symmetric TCWDs are twofold.
+\begin{remark} The reasons we translated from Schrijver and Regts's \cite{schrijver_tensor_2008, regts_rank_2012} language of contraction-closed graded subalgebras to Man\v{c}inska, Roberson, Cai and Young \cite{planar, cai_planar_2023, young2022equality}'s language of symmetric TCWDs are twofold.
 The first is to highlight the similarities between this section's results and the results of the latter group.
-Replacing $O(q)$ with $S_q$ (the symmetric group of permutation matrices) or $S^+_q$ (the \emph{quantum symmetric group}), enforcing that the TCWDs contain $M(\eq)$ (corresponding to quantum gadgets in the context of $\csp$), and dropping the symmetry condition on the TCWDs in the second case (corresponding to quantum gadget planarity), we find our constructions and theorems in this section analogous to those of \cite{young2022equality} or \cite{planar, cai_planar_2023}, respectively.
-In particular, $\stab(\fc)$ becomes $\aut(\fc)$ (the automorphism group of $\fc$ \cite{young2022equality}) or $\qut(\fc)$ (the \emph{quantum automorphism group} of $\fc$ \cite{planar, cai_planar_2023}), respectively.
-Then $M(T(\rr^q))^{\stab(\fc)}$ becomes the \emph{intertwiner space} of $\qut(\fc)$ or $\aut(\fc)$.
-Applying \autoref{lem:tcwd}, we find \autoref{thm:duality} perfectly analogous to the \emph{Tannaka-Krein duality} used by \cite{young2022equality} and \cite{planar, cai_planar_2023} to prove results analogous to \autoref{thm:intertwiner_gadget}.
-As in this work, \cite{planar,cai_planar_2023,young2022equality} use their versions of \autoref{thm:intertwiner_gadget} to prove their respective versions of \autoref{thm:result}, but due to the nature of $O(q)$ -- in particular, $O(q)$ has no construction analogous to the \emph{orbits} and \emph{orbitals} of $S_q$ and $S_q^+$ -- we take a different route for the rest of the proof of \autoref{thm:result}.
+Enforcing that the TCWDs contain $M(\eq)$ (corresponding to quantum gadgets in the context of $\csp$), replacing $O(q)$ with $S_q$ (the symmetric group of permutation matrices) or $S^+_q$ (the \emph{quantum symmetric group}), and dropping the symmetry condition on the TCWDs in the latter case (corresponding to quantum gadget planarity), we find \autoref{thm:duality} analogous to the \emph{Tannaka-Krein duality} used by \cite{young2022equality} and \cite{planar, cai_planar_2023}, respectively, to prove results analogous to \autoref{thm:intertwiner_gadget}.
+In fact, the results of this section show that \autoref{thm:duality} is equivalent to a well-known classical version of Tannaka-Krein duality \cite[Theorem 1.3]{banica_liberation_2009}.

 The second reason is that, just as the main result of \cite{cai_planar_2023} is a planar, quantum version of the main result of \cite{young2022equality}, our \autoref{thm:result} should have a planar, quantum version (see \autoref{con:quantum} below).
 Arbitrary contractions do not respect planarity, but, by simply removing the symmetry condition (i.e. removing $S^{2,2}$ in \autoref{prop:mqf}), we easily enforce planarity in the language of TCWDs. \end{remark}